 - Parents, guardians and siblings of mentally or physically incapacitated victims or victims of homicide.

 - Foster parents or other caregivers, under certain circumstances.

 - Guards and staff

 - Prisoner activities and programs

 To get driving records, you must do a driving history search.

 Have you ever searched for criminal records?
 Was it a difficult process?
-Dis you do your search online or did you have to call the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your story could help other people.